hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

 Step 3: Import the data
 -----------------------------------

-Once you are connected successfully to the database, use the following command in the psql terminal to copy the data:
+Once connected to the database, use the following command from inside ``psql`` to copy the data:

 .. code-block:: bash